temujin9/mezovy/notes.md

 - Force PCs against The Queen early, trying to prevent the permanent tower of fear
   - Trash them utterly, but try not to kill them, and do let them escape (eventually)
   - This should be the end of the second act (11/2022)
-- Humans stole the Inuk goblinoids thunderbolt iron, leading to their conquest by the fae folk
+- Humans stole the Inuk goblinoids thunderbolt iron, leading to their conquest by the hags?
   - On display in Prolichica?
   - ala Robert Peary and the Inuit: stole their only metal source
   - Comes up during peace negotiations with the hobgoblins